-We include a daily backup of all files and databases for our clients.
+We include a daily and a nightly backup of all files and databases for our clients.
 These backups are performed nightly and can be restored through our support, as described here: How do backups work at Servebolt.

 With an instant backup, it’s possible to restore a WordPress site in just a few minutes.

 Note that the manual backup will require additional storage on your Bolt.
-If you need more storage, simply login to our control panel and upgrade your plan or add more storage.
-Additional storage added through our control panel is available immediately.
+If you need more storage, simply login to our Control Panel and upgrade your plan or add more storage.
+Additional storage added through our Control Panel is available immediately.
+Downgrading extra storage added will also give you credits which will be used to pay your invoices going forward automatically.

 Time needed: 10 minutes.